 Ever since I was younger, I always wanted to go to the Florida Keys.
-I’d been to Florida on vacation, but they always seemed inaccessible since they were so far South and I imagined them as exclusive and expensive.
+I’d been to Florida on vacation, but they always seemed inaccessible since they were so far South, and I imagined them as exclusive and expensive.
 Well, they aren’t more expensive than other areas of Florida I’ve been and it was actually really relaxed there; not fancy like I pictured it.
 I got a chance to visit during one of my trips to Florida, so I thought I’d write up my little Florida Keys travel guide to help you plan your trip!

-The Keys are pretty spread out and you would have to choose which area you’d like.
-The road the “Overseas Highway” runs all the way down so you’re not going to get lost!
-Key Largo is closest to Miami if you just have a little bit of time, and of course Key West is the furthest South and the most famous.
+The Keys are pretty spread out and you kind of have to choose which area you’d like.
+The road, the “Overseas Highway,” runs all the way down so you’re not going to get lost!
+Key Largo is closest to Miami if you only have a little bit of time, and of course Key West is the furthest South and the most famous.

 Did you spot the iguana above?
 He’s hiding!